 Temple University, Japan Campus' (TUJ) 10-week summer semester gives undergraduates the opportunity to choose from a broad range of courses, including several focusing on Asia, and to study alongside bilingual Japanese students.
 Japanese language is offered at all levels, beginning through advanced.
 Courses are taught by distinguished faculty and, except for language courses, are conducted in English.
 The TUJ academic calendar is comprised of three semesters; the10-week summer semester is not a special program for U.S. or international students, but one of the regular academic semesters.
 As a result, U.S. students can expect to take advantage of all of the regular academic and extracurricular offerings normally found during the academic year, including a wide range of courses and an active student life.

-Summer Semester: mid-May through late July
+Summer Semester: mid-May through early August

 - Undergraduate courses in: anthropology, art, art history, Asian studies, communication studies, media studies and production, economics, film and media arts, history, international business studies, Japanese (all levels), journalism, political science, psychology, and sociology

 - Courses are taught by faculty from Japan, the U.S., and other countries around the world